-We are proud to say that the sessions and keynotes at EclipseCon are chosen by an independent program committee made up of volunteers from the Eclipse community.
+We are proud to say that the sessions at EclipseCon are chosen by an independent program committee made up of volunteers from the Eclipse community.

 To contact the program committee, send us email.